 Tips to Avoid Sending Spammy Email

-We all hate spam and get way too much of it, agreed?
-However, it is essential to realize that if your email is “spammy,” you risk your email not getting through to the intended party.
+We all hate spam and get way too much of it.
+Don’t you agree?
+That’s why it’s essential to realize that if your email is perceived as spam, it may not reach the intended recipient.
 And not read.

 Bounce-backs Tell You Why

-Have you had your emails bounce back?
-Unfortunately, most automatically assume their email server is not operating correctly or “something is broken.”
+Do some of your emails bounce back?
+When this happens, most people automatically assume their email server is malfunctioning or “something is broken.”

-But, surprisingly, their emails are blocked because they are spammy.
-So make a point always to review those bounce-back messages as they state the reason for being returned.
+Surprisingly, most of the time, it is due to their emails being blocked because they are spammy.
+So, always review those bounce-back messages as they state the reason for being returned.

-Then again, emails I am expecting or emails that I send are mistaken for spam or junk for no apparent reason.
+Then again, there are times when emails are mistaken for spam or junk for no apparent reason.
 Gmail is known for false positives.
-At least that I can determine.
+If you use Gmail, always check your “promotions” folder for missing emails.

-ISPs, networks, and spam filters have a constantly evolving list of criteria used to judge email “spam scores” to determine what email gets through or not.
-High spam score; your email bounces back, is rejected or even deleted.
+ISPs, networks, and spam filters have a constantly evolving list of criteria used to judge email “spam scores” and determine which emails are allowed through and which are not.
+Having a high spam score and your email bounces back, is rejected, or is even deleted.

-Here is a simple checklist that you can use to help your emails not be mistakenly marked as spam.
-Or worse, deleted because they land in a spam folder before they are read.
+Here is a simple checklist that you can use to help your emails avoid being mistakenly marked as spam or, worse, deleted because they land in a spam folder before they are read.

 Don’t Be Spammy Checklist

-Follow these guidelines to give your email the best chance to make it to its intended party.
+Follow these guidelines to give your email the best chance of reaching its intended party.

 Spam, Junk, Trash

 What’s the difference between your Spam, Junk, or Trash folders?
-Depends on your software.
-I use PostBox (I can’t live without it) and have all three.
+It depends on your software.
 Trash is for emails that I delete.
-Junk is for the emails PostBox identifies as spam.
+Junk is for emails identified as spam.
 Spam is the folder my email provider specifies as spam.

 I always check my Spam and Junk folders for emails incorrectly marked as spam or junk.
-PostBox allows me to mark it as “not junk” so that doesn’t happen again.
+My email program allows me to mark them as “not junk” so that it doesn’t happen again.

 The takeaway?
 Don’t be spammy.

-Besides all the filtering going on, users delete emails they don’t recognize all the time.
+Besides all the filtering, users delete emails they don’t recognize all the time.
 I know I do it.
-They glance and hit delete because the email appears to be spam.
+They glance and hit delete because the email looks like spam.
 Don’t let that happen to your emails.

-Keeping the above issues in mind increases the chances of your day-to-day communications getting to the intended person on the other side.
+Considering the above issues increases the chances that your day-to-day communications will reach the intended person on the other end.